testcontainers/testcontainers-node/docs/features/containers.md

   .start();
 ```

-An optional `mode` can be specified in octal:
+An optional `mode` can be specified in octal for setting file permissions:

 ```javascript
 const container = await new GenericContainer("alpine")